shabnam-b/ELQA/scripts/README.md

 ## Instructions

-First, please unzip the 7zipped files in the data directory.
+First, please unzip the 7zipped files in the data directory (you should have cloned the repository with git LFS since data files are large). <br>
 Then you can run the following commands one by one to get data in JSON format, and also train/dev/test splits for the tasks described in the paper. <br>

 Assuming you will unzip files in the data directory:<br>